mParticle/docs/src/pages/developers/partners/kit-integrations/ios-kit/index.md

 > `Kit IDs` are unique and are your identification with mParticle services.
 Email partner-integrations@mparticle.com to get your `kit ID`.

-Next we have three method with a barebones implementation:
+Next we have three methods with a bare-bones implementation:

 1. The **initialization** method
 2. The **start** method